OSU-Net/cyder/docs/core.rst

 eachother in a heirarchical way.
 Since networks are inherently contained within other networks, no explicit parent child relationship is stored in the database.
 Networks are homed in a site.
 There are restrictions in terms of how sites and networks can be associated.
-A networks can be associated with multiple sites provided that those sites share a root parent site.
+A networks can be associated with multiple locations provided that those locations share a root parent site.
 There are restrictions also in terms of the IP ranges of a network.
 There are two distinct cases of valid network allocations.

-Case 1:
-A network is created and associated with a site such that no other network in any site includes that range of addresses and if any existing networks are contained in that range they all share a parent site with the new network.

-Case 2:
-A network is created which is contained within an existing network and both of these networks share a parent site.

-These restrictions enforce the policy that new networks can't be created which span across other existing networks.
-This means that any given range of addresses can be unambigulously associated with a top level site.
-It also restricts users from creating networks which straddle the the boundary of an existing network created a network which is only partially contained within another network.

 .. figure:: images/mozcore_networks.png